pluralsh/documentation/pages/adding-new-application/index.md

 ```

 The recipe file ties a bundle together, with one dedicated recipe per cloud provider.
-It contains the bundle's parameter signature, metadata and dependency information that the Plural API needs to know.
+It informs the Plural API about the bundle's parameter signature, metadata, dependencies and sequence order of installations and upgrades.
 Let's step through this file.

 - `provider` defines the targeted cloud provider of this recipe.
 - The `primary` flag ... (#TODO ?)
 - The apps listed in `dependencies` tell Plural on which other Plural bundles this bundle depends on.
+  This fullfills a
   > Most bundles depend on the installation of other Plural applications.
 For example, every bundle will at least depend on the bootstrap application that packages the cluster itself.
-- Similar to `oauthSettings` in the `repository.yaml` `oidcSettings` specifies the same configuration at the bundle level.
+- Similar to `oauthSettings` in the `repository.yaml`, `oidcSettings` in the recipe YAML should specify the same configuration at the bundle level.
 - `sections[0].configuration` defines the user-provided values to prompt for during installation .
   This is basically the signature of the bundle, it contains all required user-provided parameters that can be used in the `values.yaml.tpl` or in the terraform module (e.g. in the `.tfvars` file).
   The Plural API has a built-in type checker that will validate the string's format passed to the configuration parameter against its type, e.g. to guarantee a valid domain name.